calscoo/gallery/hugo/content/_index.md

 ---
 # intro: Optional Intro Message
 description: Welcome to my visual odyssey!
 I'm a photographer and digital artist creating unique works that challenge perception and ignite imagination.
+Every image you see here was captured or created by me.
 #lastmod: 2023-07-05
 title: calebolson.media
 featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory